 Also, if you only have dried camomile for your tea, you can brew it and let it cool down before offering it to the bird.

 Yet another spice that you have solely for culinary purposes.
-But parrots love it as well!
+But parrots love cinnamon as well!
 Among its beneficial properties are high amounts of fiber, manganese, iron, and calcium.
 In addition, this is an effective remedy against fungal and yeast, and overall bacterias due to its antibacterial properties.

 This may become oregano’s companion in the herb box.
 Basil is just as easy to grow as the star herb of the article.
 In the future, I may write about basil in an entire article to describe how to offer it and what benefits to expect.